dpang321/go_KeyValueStore/README.md

 # go_KeyValueStore
-A causally consistent, replicated and sharded key value store with a RESTful API.
+A causally consistent, replicated and sharded key value store built in Golang with a RESTful API.
 Runs through the use of a Docker container.

 Given a system that is replicated and sharded across numerous nodes, we have an interface that practices Representational State Transfer (REST), wherein certain endpoints, when accessed, can either: